inno-devops-labs/S24-core-course-labs/app_python/README.md

 You can view the status of the CI workflow by clicking on the "Actions" tab at the top of this repository.

+## New Features

+- **Visit Counter**: The application now keeps track of the number of visits.
+Each visit increments a counter stored in a file named `visits`.
+- **Visits Endpoint**: A new endpoint `/visits` has been introduced to display the total number of visits recorded so far.

+## Testing the Visit Counter

+1. Start the application using `docker-compose up`.
+2. Open a web browser and navigate to `http://localhost:5000/visits` to view the current visit count.
+3. Refresh the page to increment the visit count and observe the change reflected in real-time.